YafitA/ISE5784_6103_9153/README.md

-# 3D Virtual Scene - Mini-Project
+# Introduction to Software Engineering - Mini Project
-This project is part of the Introduction to Software Engineering through Computer Graphics course.
+This project is part of "Introduction to Software Engineering - Mini Project" course.
 It involves creating a 3D virtual scene, applying software engineering principles, and simulating physical effects.

 ## Features
 - 3D Modeling: Building and manipulating objects in a virtual scene.